hoppersroppers/fundamentals/SiteOverview/2-Roppers.md

 # ...
 Roppers

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/E5gBN28NkMg?wmode=opaque" width="640"></iframe>While
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/E5gBN28NkMg?wmode=opaque" width="640"></iframe>

-there was a chance you guessed what Hopper's meant, it is very unlikely that you have had any idea what Roppers meant, mostly because it is a word I made up to describe a group of people who ROP.
+While there was a chance you guessed what Hopper's meant, it is very unlikely that you have had any idea what Roppers meant, mostly because it is a word I made up to describe a group of people who ROP.
 And if you have never heard of ROP, or Return Oriented Programming before.... that is not just okay, that is expected, because why on earth would you have known about that obscure hacking technique before this exact moment in time.